This article was last updated by on

 9. Roses

 Frustrated with bugs eating your gorgeous Roses every time?
-The intense scent of Garlic is on the rescue to keep your Roses protected.
+The intense scent of Garlic is on the rescue to protect your Roses.

 10. Geraniums